odzainab/Coffee_data/README.md

 - Sales are concentrated in the U.S., exposing market risk.
 - Loyalty programs provide steady but modest contributions.
 - Top 10 customers drive significant sales, but mid-tier engagement is underutilized.
-- 2022 decline partly due to missing data — corrective measures and diversification are key for growth.
+- 2022 decline partly due to missing data,corrective measures and diversification are key for growth.

 ---